e45lee/artifact-boolean-algebras/flix-compiler/readme.md

 ```
 docker run -it qualified-types-with-boolean-algebras
 ```
-to enter the container.
+to enter the container terminal.
 It holds a copy of this file for convenience.

 To see that the proof is correct ...
 TODO